How to understand what your career aspirations are?

 Interviewees want to see your capacity for growth.
-Think about the essential skills necessary to develop yourself further in the field, but be sure to refer back to the job description and company and how they will help you with your growth.
+Think about the essential skills necessary to develop yourself in the field further, but be sure to refer back to the job description and company and how they will help you grow.

 Career aspirations example showcasing career development plan:

-“Among the certifications, I have set my eyes on is the Cisco Certified Network Associate (CCNA).
+“Among the certification options, I have set my eyes on the Cisco Certified Network Associate (CCNA).
 With that, I hope to transition to a Network Engineer with your company when there is a career opportunity or be able to learn on the job while studying for the qualification.”

 3. Define a timeframe

 As we have mentioned, a timeframe allows you to make your response tangible.
-Should the interviewer inquire about your career aspirations without indicating any time period, set one on your own.
+Set one on your own should the interviewer inquire about your career aspirations without indicating any time period.

 Consider a one to two-year and a five-year mark.
 As with your future goals and plans for skills development, factor in your time in the role you are interviewing for.